swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-5-track-model-evolution-with-dvc/index.md

 You fixed some of the previous issues:

-- ✅ The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations
+- [x] The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations

 You have solid metrics to evaluate the changes before integrating your work in